arm61/pylj/docs/source/teaching.md

 ## Compute times

-The whole book executes in about a minute on a laptop.
+All the chapters together execute in about a minute on a laptop.
 The chapters divide that time as follows.

 | Chapter | Time to execute |
 | --- | --- |